ingvoo/css-guidelines/readme.md

 If a classname has any JavaScript attached to it prefix it with `js-` and make sure you do not style that class as well.

 Use BEM.
-If you do not like BEM come up with another naming scheme and stick with it.
+If you do not like BEM come up with another naming scheme or system and stick with it.

-Learn itcss.